Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Components/Adaptors/CAN_Bus_Adapters.md

 An adapter is the technology that you use to connect Profinity to your CAN bus network.

-Profinity on Windows supports the [Prohelion and Tritium CAN bus bridges](../../../../Solar_Car_Racing/CAN_Ethernet_Bridge/index.md), SocketCAN using the [SocketCanD](https://github.com/linux-can/socketcand) technology, and the [Peak CAN to USB Adapter](https://www.peak-system.com/PCAN-USB.199.0.html?&L=1).
+Profinity on Windows supports the [Prohelion and Tritium CAN bus bridges](../../../../Solar_Car_Racing/CAN_Ethernet_Bridge/index.md), SocketCAN using the [SocketCanD](https://github.com/linux-can/socketcand) technology, the [Peak CAN to USB Adapter](https://www.peak-system.com/PCAN-USB.199.0.html?&L=1), and the EwertEnergy Candapter.

 !!! info "When running the Peak CAN to USB Adapter"
     It is necessary to install the driver for the device before starting Profinity.
-Use the supplied Peak tools to ensure your adapter is working as expected before starting Profinity and then AutoDiscovered the adapter as per normal</p>
+Use the supplied Peak tools to ensure your adapter is working as expected before starting Profinity, and then autodiscover the adapter as normal.

 When running Profinity on [Docker](../../Installation/Docker_Installation.md) or on [macOS / Unix](../../Installation/Zip_Installation.md), additional support is also provided for the native [SocketCAN adapter](https://docs.kernel.org/networking/can.html).